Emergency Dental Services in Abbotsford

 Our dentists at Clayburn Dental are readily available to provide urgent care for Abbotsford patients with dental emergencies.
 Your dental health is our number one priority.

 Dental Emergencies in Abbotsford

 We understand that dental emergencies can occur at any time.
-We're open 7 days a week and committed to providing same-day emergency dental care to those that require immediate attention.
+We're open 7 days a week and are often able to accommodate same-day emergency dental care to those who require immediate attention.